 - Committed capital - the PEG has already received money from their investors and they have available funds to put towards buying the business right away.

 - Pledged capital - the PEG has investors who promise to fund them if they find a good investment.
 In other words, they have to receive permission from their investors to fund the deal, which could derail the deal after an offer has been signed if you're not careful.

-- Blind pool - the PEG receives money from a large group of investors and pools it together to purchase businesses.
+- Blind pool - the PEG finds a suitable investment and receives money from a group of investors and pools it together to purchase businesses.

 As a seller, the best-case scenario for you is if your PEG buyer has committed capital.
 Committed capital allows the PEG to move forward with the deal without having to loop in investors on all decisions.